 This easy-to-grow, heat-loving edible is an extremely productive addition to the garden.
 The fruits can be used to make salsa and tangy green sauce, fresh or cooked.
 For kitchen use, harvest when fruit has filled the husk and the husk begins to split.

 Start seed indoors in trays 4 to 6 weeks before last frost; transplant out after all danger of frost has passed and soil is thoroughly warmed.
 A trellis or tomato cage will help contain plants.

-Tomatillo ‘Verde’ is an easy-to-grow heat lover and an extremely productive addition to the garden.
-After buttercup-yellow flowers bloom and set fruit, graceful stems throw beautiful lantern-like pods that makes surprising additions to arrangements.
+Tomatillo ‘Verde’ (pictured above) is an easy-to-grow heat lover and an extremely productive addition to the garden.
+After buttercup-yellow flowers bloom and set fruit, graceful stems throw beautiful lantern-like pods that make surprising additions to arrangements.

-Herbs add texture and scent to arrangements in a way nothing else does, but their first use is in the kitchen.
-Here are four of my top picks.
+Herbs add texture and scent to arrangements in a way nothing else does, but their first use has traditionally been in the kitchen.
+Here are four of my top picks for arranging.

 Basil is the ultimate dual-purpose plant: one of the most fragrant, easy-to-grow, and abundant summer foliage plants.
 Nearly everyone loves basil, the basic ingredient in pesto.
 But there are many varieties with surprising flavors and spicy hints that lend themselves to use in baking, roasting, and grilling.

 Start seed indoors in trays 6 weeks before last frost, and be sure to wait to transplant out until after all danger of frost has passed and the weather has warmed.
 Basil is very sensitive to cold.